-A loss → stable or loss → gain accounting architecture may be appropriate where vegetation is at risk of being cleared in the future.
+A loss \rightarrow stable or loss \rightarrow gain accounting architecture may be appropriate where vegetation is at risk of being cleared in the future.
 Under the model-based approach, the risk of a clearing event that would result in the loss of current or future forest cover on a unit of land can be ascertained based on a composite of a number of risk factors, not limited to the fact that it has been cleared before or has a pre-existing permit to clear.
 Key factors include rainfall, location, historical farming practices, forest type, representation of the vegetation within the wider ecosystem and a range of other factors specific to the region.
 This could be done either at a project scale, or more ideally using a jurisdictional model (such as the model developed by Queensland Herbarium) or a national model, similar to the ABARES modelling framework referenced Schedule 4 in the current draft Plantation Forestry method.
-Some architectures (particularly loss → other scenarios) are likely to be accompanied by an avoided emissions element where project management activities have also avoided a volume of GHG emissions that would have occurred under the business-as-usual activities e.g., burning after clearing or higher emission late dry season burns.
+Some architectures (particularly loss \rightarrow other scenarios) are likely to be accompanied by an avoided emissions that would have occurred under the business-as-usual activities e.g., burning after clearing or higher emission late dry season burns.